Makeup for Scleroderma

-Though I have some serious issues it can be the Raynaud's disease that often impacts life the most.
+Although I have some serious issues it can be the Raynaud's disease that often impacts life the most.
 Even the temperature change of getting out of bed can start an attack, going to the fridge to get food or milk, and of course going outside when it's even mildly cool.
-The summer is actually just as bad as shops have the air conditioning on which cause so much pain and a guaranteed Raynaud's attack, even with gloves and hand warmers.
+The summer is actually just as bad because shops have the air conditioning on which causes so much pain and a guaranteed Raynaud's attack, even with gloves and hand warmers.

-During a Raynaud's attack my fingers go a very dark blue colour and it's painful especially when circulation starts to return.
-It causes ulcers on the finger tips and pitting ,which then require a lot of care and attention.
-It can definitely affect my choices, as not all friends houses or coffee shops have heating on, and financially I really struggle to cope with my heating bills.
+During a Raynaud's attack, my fingers go a very dark blue colour and it's painful, especially when circulation starts to return.
+It causes ulcers on the finger tips and pitting, which then requires a lot of care and attention.
+It can definitely affect my choices, as not all friends' houses or coffee shops have heating on, and financially I really struggle to cope with my heating bills.

-How has the condition affected you and your relationship/ family life?
+How has the condition affected you and your relationships/family life?

 It has had a huge impact on my relationships, many friends haven't managed to maintain an open and supportive relationship with me, and sometimes family members find it hard to cope.